Ziim-eiei/Automate-Server-Hardening/README.md

 ## Features

-- Select the hardening topics you want to apply.
+- Select the hardening topics you want to apply
-- Audit your server configuration.
+- Audit your server configuration
+- Perform automated hardening

 ## Limitaions

-- Only work with Windows Server 2019.
+- Only work with Windows Server 2019
-- Complete hardening and auditing of account policies and local policies only.
+- Complete hardening and auditing of account policies and local policies only
-- Recommend running on localhost only.
+- Recommend running on localhost only

 ## Quick Start